attack-community/website/event.md

 The agenda was packed with inspiring, useful and stimulating content, with updates from MITRE and from the developers of community systems and tools supporting the ATT&CK Framework and SIGMA.
 There were also very interesting presentations of best practices from the user community and different perspectives of the use of the Framework.
 There were also hands-on sections on some of the tools available (Navigator, SIGMA, DETT&CT etc.).

-The presentations with their respective Q&A as well as the results of the poll done during the breaks are available on the following link:
+The presentations with their respective Q&A are available on the following link:

 <a href="https://web.tresorit.com/l/lN841#uqbRHdXCFzVVX8obs1OEUw"> Presentations and Q&A from the fifth EU ATT&CK workshop 18-19 May 2020.</a>